📝

 Safety & Cleanliness

 The park is noted for maintaining high safety standards.
-Every water activity is monitored by trained lifeguards, and the park enforces strict safety gear requirements such as life vests and wetsuits.
-Parents feel confident allowing older children to participate thanks to these precautions.
+Every water activity is monitored by trained lifeguards, and parents feel confident allowing older children to participate.

 Cleanliness also receives consistent praise.
 The water quality in the lake is regularly tested and meets open water swimming standards.
 The on-site changing rooms and toilet facilities are cleaned frequently, even during busy weekends.